-Wojciech Lipiński has been Professor at the Australian National University since 2016.
-He obtained his Master of Science degree in Environmental Engineering from Warsaw University of Technology in 2000, and doctorate in Mechanical and Process Engineering and habilitation in Energy Technology from ETH Zurich in 2004 and 2009, respectively.
-He previously held positions of Research Associate and Senior Research Associate at ETH Zurich (2004–2009), Assistant Professor at the University of Minnesota (2009–2013), and Associate Professor at the Australian National University (2013–2015).
+Prof. Wojciech Lipiński is the Leader of the Solar Thermal Group at the Australian National University.
+He obtained his Master of Science degree in environmental engineering from Warsaw University of Technology (2000), doctorate in mechanical and process engineering from ETH Zurich (2004), and habilitation in energy technology from ETH Zurich (2009).
+He previously held positions of Research Associate (2004–2006) and Senior Research Associate at ETH Zurich (2006–2009), Assistant Professor at the University of Minnesota (2009–2013), and Associate Professor at the Australian National University (2013–2015).

-Prof. Lipiński's contributions to research and education have been recognised with several honours and awards including the Hilti Award for Innovative Research from ETH Zurich (2006), the College of Science and Engineering Outstanding Professor Award from the University of Minnesota (2010), and the Elsevier/JQSRT Raymond Viskanta Award in Radiative Transfer (2013).
+Prof. Lipiński's contributions to research and education have been recognised with several honours and awards including the Hilti Award for Innovative Research from ETH Zurich (2006), the College of Science and Engineering Outstanding Professor Award from the University of Minnesota (2010), the Elsevier/JQSRT Raymond Viskanta Award in Radiative Transfer (2013), and the Future Fellowship by the Australian Research Council (2014).

 |ENGN2222||Engineering Thermodynamics||18, 19, 20||S2|